 - Sudden changes in the patient’s condition

 - Food intake

 7. Physician’s Orders and Prescriptions:

-Physician’s orders for the patient to receive testing, procedures or surgery including directions to other members of the treatment team.
-Prescriptions for medications and medical supplies or equipment for the patients home use.
+Physician’s orders for the patient to receive testing, procedures, or surgery including directions to other treatment team members.
+Prescriptions for medications and medical supplies or equipment for the patient’s home use.